univention/univention-corporate-server/doc/developer-reference/repositories.rst

 Integrate with |UCSUCR|
 =======================

-The following |UCSUCRVs| can be used to register a repository component.
+You can use the following |UCSUCRVs| to register a repository component.
-It is also possible to activate further functions here which cannot be configured through the UMC module.
+It's also possible to activate further functions here that you can't configured through the UMC module.
-:samp:`{NAME}` stands for the component's name:
+:samp:`{NAME}` stands for the component's name.

-:samp:`repository/online/component/{NAME}/server`
+.. envvar:: repository/online/component/NAME/server

    The repository server absolute URL on which the components are available.
-If this variable is not set, the server from |UCSUCRV| :envvar:`repository/online/server` is used.
+   If this variable isn't set,
+   UCS uses the server from |UCSUCRV| :envvar:`repository/online/server`.

-:samp:`repository/online/component/{NAME}`
+.. envvar:: repository/online/component/NAME

-   This variable must be set to *enabled* if the components are to be mounted.
+   You must set this variable to ``enabled``, if UCS should activate and use the component.

-:samp:`repository/online/component/{NAME}/localmirror`
+.. envvar:: repository/online/component/NAME/localmirror

-   This variable can be used to configure whether the component is mirrored locally.
-In combination with the |UCSUCRV|
+   You can use this variable to configure whether UCS mirrors the component locally.
-   :samp:`repository/online/component/{NAME}/server`, a configuration can be set up so that the component is mirrored, but not activated, or that it is activated, but not mirrored.
+   In combination with the |UCSUCRV| :envvar:`repository/online/component/NAME/server`, you can set up a configuration so that UCS mirrors the component, but doesn't activate it, or that UCS activates the component, but doesn't mirror it.

-:samp:`repository/online/component/{NAME}/description`
+.. envvar:: repository/online/component/NAME/description

    A optional description for the repository.

-:samp:`repository/online/component/{NAME}/prefix`
+.. envvar:: repository/online/component/NAME/prefix

+   .. deprecated:: 5.0

-   ``DEPRECATED!`` Defines the URL prefix which is used on the repository server.
+   Defines the URL path prefix that the repository server uses.
+   Don't use this variable anymore.
-   This variable should no longer be used.
-The path should be specified as a part of the URL configured in the ``server`` variable.
+   Instead, specify the path as part of the absolute URL in the UCR variable :envvar:`repository/online/component/NAME/server`.

-:samp:`repository/online/component/{NAME}/layout`
+   For example: ``repository/online/component/NAME/server=https://repository.example.com/prefix``

+.. envvar:: repository/online/component/NAME/layout

    Defines the type of the repository:

-   * If ``arch`` is set or the variable is unset, the :file:`Packages` file is searched within the architecture subdirectories :file:`amd64/` resp.
+   * If the variable has the value ``arch`` or is unset, UCS searches for the :file:`Packages` within the architecture subdirectories :file:`amd64/` and :file:`all/` respectively.

-     :file:`all/`.
+   * If the variable has the value ``flat``,

-   * If ``flat`` repository is specified, the :file:`Packages` file is searched within the root directory of the repository.
+     UCS searches for the :file:`Packages` file within the root directory of the repository.

-   This variable is usually not set.
+   This variable is usually unset.

-:samp:`repository/online/component/{NAME}/username`
+.. envvar:: repository/online/component/NAME/username

+   .. deprecated:: 5.0

-   ``DEPRECATED!`` Defines the username if the repository server requires authentication.
+   The variable defines the username if the repository server requires authentication.
+   Don't use this variable anymore.
-   This variable should no longer be used.
-The username should be specified as a part of the URL configured in the ``server`` variable.
+   Instead, specify the username as part of the absolute URL in the UCR variable :envvar:`repository/online/component/NAME/server`.

-:samp:`repository/online/component/{NAME}/password`
+   For example: ``repository/online/component/NAME/server=https://username@repository.example.com``

+.. envvar:: repository/online/component/NAME/password

+   .. deprecated:: 5.0

-   ``DEPRECATED!`` Defines the password if the repository server requires authentication.
+   This variable defines the password if the repository server requires authentication.
+   Don't use this variable anymore.
-   This variable should no longer be used.
-The password should be specified as a part of the URL configured in the ``server`` variable.
+   Instead, specify the password as part of the absolute URL in the UCR variable :envvar:`repository/online/component/NAME/server`.

-:samp:`repository/online/component/{NAME}/version`
+   For example: ``repository/online/component/NAME/server=https://username:password@repository.example.com``

+.. envvar:: repository/online/component/NAME/version

-   This variable controls the versions to include, see :ref:`chap-repo-add` for details.
+   This variable controls the versions to include.

-:samp:`repository/online/component/{NAME}/defaultpackages`
+   For more information, see :ref:`chap-repo-add`.

+.. envvar:: repository/online/component/NAME/defaultpackages

-   A list of package names separated by blanks.
-The UMC module *Repository Settings* offers the installation of this component if at least one of the packages is not installed.
+   Defines a list of package names separated by blanks.
+   The UMC module *Repository Settings* offers the installation of this component if at least one of the packages isn't installed.
    Specifying the package list eases the subsequent installation of components.